Skip to Main Content

 Pearl

 Weingut Walter Skoff sits in Gamlitz at the southern edge of Austrian wine country, where the Styrian hills produce some of Austria's most precise white wines.
-Awarded Pearl 2 Star Prestige recognition in 2025, the estate occupies a peer set defined by serious regional ambition rather than tourist-facing volume.
+Awarded Pearl 2 Star Prestige recognition in 2025, the estate occupies a comparable set defined by serious regional ambition rather than tourist-facing volume.
 For those tracing the Southern Styria wine route, Skoff represents one of its more committed addresses.

 Weingut Walter Skoff winery in Gamlitz, Austria